-- Spoon batter into muffin tins until filled to the top.
+- Spoon batter into muffin tins lined with parchment paper cups (for best results) until filled to the top.
 Then add a teaspoon of almond butter onto the center of each muffin and gently swirl around with a toothpick or knife.

 - Bake in the preheated oven for 25-30 minutes, or until a toothpick inserted inside comes out clean.

 - Let them cool down for 15-20 minutes before cutting them open.

 - I would not recommend using yams instead of sweet potatoes.
 They have more starch than sweet potatoes so they won't lend enough moisture to the recipe as sweet potatoes do.

 - Instead of coconut milk, you can use any other plant-based milk or regular milk.

 - I tested this recipe with a whole wheat white flour, but it will work with any other all purpose flours.